phpactor/phpactor/doc/README.md

 [GNU Emacs](https://www.gnu.org/s/emacs/).

 Phpactor is a bleeding-edge product, it is not perfect, it probably never will be.
 It has been driven forward by immediate need.
 Comprimises have been made and it's a work in progress.
 But, I have been using it extensively in my daily work and havn't felt especially compelled to add new features for some months.
+Your mileage my vary, pull requests are open!